Last page update:

-APEC is committed to making it easier and more efficient for you to do business in the Asia-Pacific region.
-This section contains easy-to-use business information and tools and is designed to help you build your business by leveraging APEC's expertise and resources.
+APEC is committed to making it easier and more efficient to do business in the Asia-Pacific region.
+This section contains easy-to-use business information and tools and is designed to help entrepreneurs build their business by leveraging APEC's expertise and resources.

 You are encouraged to get involved with the APEC process.
 Your contributions will provide a valuable business perspective on APEC activities and help promote economic growth and prosperity in the Asia-Pacific region.
 Currently business contributes to a number of key APEC issues from energy to telecommunications and further opportunities exist across the range of APEC activities for business involvement.

 To participate in the APEC process, please contact us.